Notes on integer division. Notes on integer division.

 Sometimes it is helpful to have a functional notation for the quotient or remainder.
 Hence define the quo function as a way of extracting the quotient from the ordered pair, established by the identity N ÷ D = [ quo (N, D), R ].
 Similarly define function rem such that N ÷ D = [ Q, rem (N, D) ].

-In nearly every treatment of integer division, including what follows, these two key constraints are enforced:
+In nearly every treatment of integer division, including this report, two key constraints are enforced:

 Q × D + R = N